-IV&V observes the Project has logged Risk 211 to recognize schedule risk and has taken actions to prioritize the creation of functional design documents to maintain current downstream scheduled activities.
-Accenture has also begun to use functional designs after initial quality reviews and prior to final publication to begin build activities.
-The functional designs to RICEFW development dependencies are recognized as being on the critical path and are being managed accordingly.
+IV&V observes the Project has escalated Risk 211 to become Issue 24 to recognize and address schedule risks caused by delayed completion of functional design documents.
+Prior to this, as part of the mitigation plan, Accenture had begun to use functional designs after initial quality reviews, but prior to final publication, as the basis to begin build activities with a control in place to account for the completion of designs.
+The dependencies on functional designs for RICEFW development are recognized as critical and are being managed accordingly.
+Issue 24 is discussed in more detail in Section 2.2 of this report.

-IV&V observes the Department has made staff available as needed, and the Project has focused activities to minimize demand for resources, which have both contributed to continued Project productivity.
-DFS Division staff were able to fulfill requests and provide critical information to the Project throughout the reporting period, resulting in no loss of time.
+IV&V continues to observe the Department make staff available as needed, and the Project has focused activities to minimize demand for resources.
+DFS Division staff continued to fulfill requests and provide critical information to the Project throughout the reporting period.

-IV&V observes that the impacts on enterprise partner systems differ for each Wave of the Project.
+IV&V observes that the impacts on FFMIS/STMS enterprise partner systems differ for each Wave of the Project.
+In the near-term, the CMS Wave and Central Wave objectives are most immediate:

 - CMS Wave represents the least impact on enterprise partner systems since it involves Peoplesoft functionality of treasury and cash management for deposits, accounts receivable for receipts, general ledger accounting and budgeting. - Central Wave represents changes to the Chart of Accounts and interfaces for the relatively few organizations that interface directly into Central FLAIR.
-Central Wave also entails changes for agencies and enterprise partner systems receiving data directly from Central FLAIR as the new Chart of Accounts may change the data used to record expense and revenue postings, therefore requiring cross-walking of data inbound to and outbound from Florida PALM. - Payroll Wave interfacing changes will be better understood when the Project begins assessment activities, but for now interface changes appear limited somewhat to interfacing with People First. - Departmental Wave will require all agencies seeking to interface their systems with Florida PALM to adapt to the new Chart of Accounts and transaction data.
+Central Wave also entails changes for agencies and FFMIS/STMS enterprise partner systems sending data to and/or receiving data from Central FLAIR, as the new Chart of Accounts will change the data used to record expense and revenue postings.
+A complex and significant effort to routinely crosswalk data and maintain parity will be required from all parties if FFMIS/STMS partner systems are not modified to receive, process and/or provide data in the structure of the Florida PALM Chart of Accounts.
+The complexities involved in this type of temporary solution present risks of disruption to business processing and reporting if one or more parties dependent on Florida PALM data are not able to adapt on time.